 today's marketers are still having women's issues.

-With the likes of Ronda Rousey, Jessica Ennis, Geri Stengel, Angela Merkel and Melinda Gates (plus a whole host of others), there's never been a better time to engage with women.
-So why are brands and promotions still slow to pick up on this?
-Read on...
+With the likes of Ronda Rousey, Jessica Ennis, Geri Stengel, Angela Merkel and Melinda Gates (plus a whole host of others), there's never been a better time for brands to engage female consumers with their promotional campaigns.
+So, why are brands and promotions still slow to pick up on this?
+Read on to discover the answer...

 We don’t know if it’s all this talk about going gender neutral, but today’s marketers still seem to be having women’s issues.